Jumio/mobile-sdk-ios/README.md

 Once you start up the sample application, you'll be given the option of trying out the Jumio SDK.
 Select a service from the action bar at the bottom to try out different services.
 Your application will also need camera permission, which will be prompted for automatically once you try to start any of services.

+⚠️&nbsp;&nbsp;__Note:__ We only support the Jumio SDK on physical devices.
+The app will compile on simulator, but you won't be able to run the SDK.

 -----

 # Basics